NeilGirdhar/inheritance_graph/README.md

-# ipromise
+# Inheritance Graph
-A Python base class that provides various decorators for specifying promises relating to inheritance.
+A tool to help debug inheritance failures.